10th Coast Artillery (United States): Distinctive unit insignia

 The distinctive unit insignia was originally approved for the 10th Coast Artillery Regiment on 27 February 1926.
 It was redesignated for the 10th Antiaircraft Artillery Automatic Weapons Battalion on 13 June 1952.

-(note- according to Sawicki the Automatic Weapons battalion was converted to a Missile Battalion on 5 December 1956 (Nike), and inactivated 1 September 1958 at Fairchild Air Force Base, Spokane, Washington.)
+(note- according to Sawicki the Automatic Weapons Battalion was converted to a Missile Battalion on 5 December 1956 (Nike), and inactivated on 1 September 1958 at Fairchild Air Force Base, Spokane, Washington.)